 2003 RA Summer Exhibition.
 Royal Academy of Arts, London.

-2003 Drawing Year Graduate Exhibition.
-The Princes Drawing School, London.
+2003 The Drawing Year Graduate Exhibition.
+The Royal Drawing Drawing School, London.

 2003 Movements on Paper.
 Broadway Gallery, Cardiff, Wales.